szczepanski/cloud-gcp/dev-1/README.md

   - select instance group - eu-west-1
   - set balancing mode to rate - requests per second (rps)
   - maximum rate: 1, capacity 100 %

+ - create new https health check
+ - traffic affinity (how the traffic is to be routed)
+  - leave at none (session stickyness/ persistance) - new traffiwill be directed to same instance